Prevents property contamination

 They safely convert ammoniacal nitrogen into harmless nitrogen gas, helping keep pollutants out of groundwater and away from the lakes and rivers near your property.

-Why is removing nitrogen from wastewater important?
+Why remove nitrogen from wastewater?

 Nitrogen is a nutrient, a building block for plant life.
 But it’s also a pollutant in wastewater.